Mexico City landmarks are everywhere! Seriously — there's so much to explore that it can be easy to get overwhelmed.

 Plus, if you’re looking for places to eat in Mexico City, Zocalo is an excellent foodie hub.
 The square is encircled by a ton of great restaurants, pastry shops, and bars.
 Ask a Mexico City local to point you towards the most delicious spots.

-Built as a symbol of power by the Spanish, the cathedral was constructed with stones from nearby destroyed Aztec temples—making this a clear example of Mexico City’s painful-yet-multicultural history.
+Built as a symbol of power by the Spanish, the cathedral was constructed with stones from nearby destroyed Aztec temples.
+That makes this Mexico City landmark a clear example of the city's painful yet multicultural history.

 With all the places to see in Mexico City, these landmarks are among the best.
 But to make sure you don’t miss our on the *real* Mexico City, make sure to get some insider info from a local trip planner who lives there—after all, there’s nothing worse than spending hours planning a trip only to realize you’ve missed out on the authentic gems.
 Any questions?
 Feel free to send us a message!